tfpauly/draft-happy-eyeballs-v3/charter.md

 server deployments have occurred that require a revision of the algorithm.
 Some of these include:

-- Standardization of QUIC
+- Standardization and increased use of QUIC, which require updating the TCP-specific parts of Happy Eyeballs.
-- Introduction of Service Binding DNS resource records (SVCB and HTTPS RRs) that provide richer information about available services and record priorities
+- Introduction of Service Binding DNS resource records (SVCB and HTTPS RRs) that provide richer information about available services and record priorities and change the selection and sorting of addresses for Happy Eyeballs.
-- Preparations for the standardization of TLS Encrypted Client Hello
+- Preparations for the standardization of TLS Encrypted Client Hello.
-- Increased deployment and refinement of IPv6-only and IPv6-mostly networks
+- Increased deployment and refinement of IPv6-only and IPv6-mostly networks.

 The HAPPY working group will deliver an updated version of the Happy Eyeballs algorithm that incorporates changes to account for these protocol developments.
 The algorithm should focus on deployed network scenarios and should be guided by data on user experience focused performance in those scenarios.
-The working group will also consider how to report misconfigured deployments that may be hidden when the algorithm automatically switches from one technology to another.
+The working group will also document the impact of the Happy Eyeballs algorithm on the detection of misconfigured deployments, and document recommendations on how to report such cases that might otherwise be hidden due to automatic switching from one technology to another.

 The working group will focus on connection establishment where the client knows a hostname and needs to establish a connection to a server IP address using a